My Batman Collection

 Fortunately I have enough space on the top of my shelves for the large figures 'cause some of them are pretty big!

-I always found the Batman sculptures were often quite exclusive and quite expensive, so I only ever got them when they were going cheap like the Batman and Robin one on the bottom right.
+Sculptures like the Batman and Robin one on the bottom right were often quite exclusive and expensive so I only ever got them when they were going cheap.
 They were such a big deal too when they came out, now you wouldn't look twice at them.

 |One of my